 The Fund follows an ESG-Integrated approach, as further described under the heading "Sustainable Investing at Mackenzie".
-The Fund's approaches include ESG integration and corporate engagement.
 The Fund uses a proprietary process and quantitative models to analyze companies, governments and issuers, with the intention to mitigate risk and give consideration to downside in bonds.
 For corporate bonds, ESG factors generally include greenhouse gas emissions, sustainable land usage, diversity and inclusion, labour relations, health and safety, board independence and ownership structure.
 For government bonds, ESG factors generally include energy intensity, air pollution, income inequality, education, rule of law and corruption.